-I am interested in formal phonological theory; the interface between phonetics and phonology, such as the phonological role of perception and articulation; sign language phonetics; contrast loss and enhancement; naturalness; derivational opacity; linguistic typology; ludlings (language games, like Pig Latin); constructed languages (like Esperanto and Klingon); Polish and Slavic phonology; historical phonology; the interface between morphology and phonology; and mathematical models of phonological and phonetic phenomena.
+I am interested in phonology, especially its interface with phonetics; sign language phonetics; derivational opacity; linguistic typology; ludlings (language games, like Pig Latin); constructed languages (like Esperanto and Klingon); Polish and Slavic phonology; historical phonology; and mathematical models of phonological and phonetic phenomena.
 I've most recently worked on statistical measures of vowel harmony, and machine translation between Tuvan and English, and the phonetics of American Sign Language, Italian Sign Language, Sri Lankan Sign Language, and Al-Sayyid Bedouin Sign Language.